Time to register students for next school year

-Guardians not participating in school choice, or not sending their student to their choice school that can be determined by visiting ags3.scgov.net/schoolzone/ to determine the student’s attendance zone based on residential address
+Parents and guardians who did not participate in school choice, or who are not electing to send their student to their choice school, will need to determine their student’s attendance zone based on their residential address.

-First-time students registration forms are at www.sarasotacountyschools.net/Page/1380 and are available in English and Spanish.
+First-time student registration forms are at www.sarasotacountyschools.net/Page/1380" target="_blank">www.sarasotacountyschools.net/Page/1380 and are available in English and Spanish.

 Existing students must fill out re-registration forms at the same website, www.sarasotacountyschools.net/Page/1380.